Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: INTRODUCTION

 \section{INTRODUCTION}

-Galaxies detected by their thermal dust emission at submillimeter (submm) and millimeter (mm) wavelengths ($\lambda \approx 250-2000\,\mu$m) comprise an important population of massive systems in the early Universe that are thought to be undergoing an early phase of intense star formation in their evolution \citep{blain02}.
-Dust grains within star-forming regions in these galaxies are heated by incident optical and ultraviolet (UV) radiation from young stars and thermally re-radiate this energy at far-infrared (far-IR) to mm wavelengths, with the peak of dust emission occurring at $\sim60-200\,\mu$m in the rest-frame \citep{soifer91}.
-It is estimated that about half of all star-formation in the Universe is heavily obscured by dust and therefore difficult to identify in even the deepest surveys at optical/ultraviolet wavelengths \citep{Puget1996}.
+Galaxies detected by their thermal dust emission at submillimeter (submm) and millimeter (mm) wavelengths ($\lambda \approx 250-2000\,\mu$m) comprise an important population of massive systems in the early Universe that are thought to be undergoing a phase of intense star formation in their evolution \citep{blain02}.
+Dust grains within star-forming regions in these galaxies are heated by incident optical and ultraviolet (UV) radiation from young stars and thermally re-radiate this energy at far-infrared (far-IR) to mm wavelengths, with the peak of dust emission occurring at $\sim60-200\,\mu$m in the rest-frame \citep[e.g., ][]{dale02,Hwang2010}.
+It is estimated that about half of all star-formation in the Universe is heavily obscured by dust and therefore difficult to identify in even the deepest surveys at optical/ultraviolet wavelengths \citep{puget1996}.

 Observations at submm/mm wavelengths sample the Rayleigh-Jeans tail of the thermal dust spectrum, which rises steeply with frequency $\sim\nu^{3.5}$ \citep{dunne00}.
-For observations at $\lambda > 500\,\mu$m, the climb up this steep spectrum with increasing redshift roughly cancels the effect of cosmological dimming with increasing distance \citep[e.g., ][]{blain02}, making galaxies with a fixed luminosity have roughly the same observed flux density at submm/mm wavelengths for redshifts between $1 < z < 10$.
-This allows a distance-independent study of dust-obscured star-formation and galaxy evolution spanning the epoch of peak star formation activity in the Universe \citep[$z\sim2-3$, e.g., ][]{chapman05}.
+For observations at $\lambda > 500\,\mu$m, the climb up this steep spectrum with increasing redshift roughly cancels the effect of cosmological dimming with increasing distance \citep[e.g., ][]{blain02}, meaning that galaxies with a fixed luminosity will have roughly the same observed flux density at submm/mm wavelengths for redshifts between $1 < z < 10$.
+This allows a distance-independent study of dust-obscured star-formation and galaxy evolution spanning the epoch of peak star formation activity in the Universe \citep[$z\sim2-3$, e.g., ][]{Hopkins2004}.